Skip to content

 Keep your eyes open during production

-The Japanese knotweed (Fallopia japonica or Polygonum japonica), which is also known as “Darakchasava” in the Indian Ayurvedic tradition due to its health-promoting effects, is particularly rich in resveratrol.
-Extraction of the molecule from the plant is simple and inexpensive.
-Not surprisingly, numerous manufacturers rely on this process.
-However, the cheap production comes at a price, as the different drying techniques often produce PAHs (polyaromatic hydrocarbons), which are harmful to health and which are contained in the powder or remain in the capsules.
+The Japanese knotweed (Fallopia japonica or Polygonum japonica) is particularly rich in resveratrol and is also known as "Darakchasava" in Indian Ayurvedic tradition due to its health-promoting effects.
+Extracting the molecule from the plant is simple and inexpensive.
+It is not surprising that many manufacturers rely on this process.
+However, the cheap production comes at a price, as the various drying techniques often produce harmful PAHs (polyaromatic hydrocarbons) that remain in the powder or capsules.
 Biotechnological production from yeast fermentation has established itself as a harmless alternative.
-Most of the enzymes needed for resveratrol production are already contained in yeast.
-The resveratrol obtained is highly pure and completely genetically modified.
-PAH free.
+Most of the enzymes required for resveratrol production are already contained in the yeast.
+The resveratrol obtained is highly pure and completely free of genetic engineering and PAHs.

 Sources